fuzihaofzh/cstl/README.md

 We also support nested container, namely, structure like `std::unordered_map< std::string,std::vector< bool > > ` is supported.
 Currently, at most 2 nested layers are supported.
 If you want to support more layers, simply uncomment the line `content += "\n".join(render(third))` in `generate_swig.py` and compile from the source.
 But please note the the generated files could be very large.

-## Copy on Write Issue in Python
+## Copy-on-Write Issue in Python
-This is a feature not a bug for Python.
-In multi-processing programs, the shared object will be copied to each process if they access the data.
+[Copy-on-write](https://en.wikipedia.org/wiki/Copy-on-write) is a feature and not a bug for Python.
+Usually, in python multiprocessing, if we have a large data shared by each process, we will see as the program runs, the engaged memory grows gradually and finally occupy all the machine's memory and raise a Memory Error.
+Someone refers to it as memory leaky in the multiprocess.
+However, this is caused by a feature of Python.
+It is because, in multi-processing programs, the shared object will be copied to each process if they access the data.
 However, if the data is large and we use several processes, the memory cannot hold a separate copy for each process.
-This cannot be solved in Python as all Python's native structures with ref count have such problems.
+This cannot be solved in Python as all Python's native structures with ref count have such problems (feature?).
 A more detailed discussion can be found at https://github.com/pytorch/pytorch/issues/13246 .